PPC Pros and Cons (And How to Make Paid Ads Work for You)

 PPC Con: Consumers Are Smart

 In a nutshell, many consumers tend to ignore sponsored ads.
-Google clearly marks PPC ads in green, and many times, customers will scroll quickly past those to get to the organic results.
+Google clearly marks PPC ads and social platforms mark sponsored social media posts with a “sponsored” tag, and many times, customers will scroll quickly past those to get to the organic results.
 This isn’t all bad.
 Even seeing your business name on their screen will help build brand recognition, and you aren’t paying for that exposure unless it leads to a click.

 But this still serves as yet another reminder that PPC works best as one part of a robust digital marketing strategy, not as a “cure-all” for generating leads and sales.
 PPC can help generate some traffic—and quickly—but you can only enjoy the maximum effectiveness of pay per click advertising when you have a well-rounded inbound strategy in place.